JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 * Pipeline 2.0 - Prod
   * Manual certbot + volumeMount

-#### Verisoning
+#### Versioning

-Right now I don't really want to deal with verisoning.
+Right now I don't really want to deal with versioning.
 I'm just tagging everything as `latest`.
 As a consequence, the deployment spec sees that image tag hasn't changed and won't update the pod.
 Even though `imagePullPolicy` is set to `Always`, setting only applies on pod creation.
 In order to update the pod, the deployment needs to be restarted: `kubectl rollout restart deployment spring-app`.

 #### Memory Optimization